Do you find yourself resorting to fast food and unhealthy snacks when you’re on the go? If so, you might want to try a meal replacement shake instead.

 Meal replacement shakes can keep you lean and fit in high-stress environments.
 Research has found that workers in high-stress environments (think law enforcement, doctors, firefighters, etc.), 2 liquid meal replacements a day has proven to be an effective way to lose weight.

 This is important for those individuals who work jobs that require them to be nimble and good on their feet.
 And it is also a good way to maintain overall health.
 High-stress environments often take a great toll on the human body—and may result in excess fat around your midsection.

 This is because of your not so friendly friend, cortisol.
-Cortisol is known for being released during long-term stress AND correlated with weight gain in the midsection (13).
+Cortisol is known for being released during long-term stress and correlated with weight gain in the midsection (13).
 This means that meal replacements have potential weight-related advantages that should not be taken for granted.

 Basically, if it helps men and women who work around the clock in high pressure environments saving lives, catching criminals, and fighting fires, they may also be valuable for others who feel chronically stressed.

 Meal replacements can help you stay fit.
 Another study noted that participants who used meal replacements were more likely to weigh less after 5 years of follow up (23) than controls.
 Maintaining your new weight is essential in your weight loss journey to avoid any rebound weight gain.

 It must be noted that several other variables could have led to these outcomes, so this correlation cannot be treated as causation.
 However, the notion that meal replacement can help maintain a healthy weight is one that deserves further research and attention—especially when meal replacement is an effective and easy means of shedding excess weight in the first place.

 Meal replacements may be more effective if they contain multiple kinds of protein.
 Two of the most common products in meal replacement are two different types of protein: soy and whey.
 The two have a similar effectiveness, but they differ in taste (5).
 In general, the taste of whey protein is considered more vanilla in flavor, while soy protein has a stronger nutty flavor.

 In addition, whey protein was found to be smoother and more of a cohesive product than soy, which was deemed more grainy.
 It may come as no surprise, then, that this same study found that whey protein was more favorable among consumers (5).
 Because whey protein offers a smoother and sweeter choice, it appeals to a wider range of tastes.

 The taste of soy can be seen as nutty or gritty, all while having a dense and tough texture that may make it off-putting to the taste buds and mouth-feel.
 This makes whey protein a popular meal replacement choice in both solid and liquid forms—in addition to being widely used as a workout supplement.